mizma/ergoSHIFT/hardware-rev2/README.md

 work out of the box.
 If there are any anomallies, stop and ask for help in the issues (possible issues include parts shortage, parts design revision etc. that break the BOM and CPL).

-If you wish to implement the SMT parts yourself, check the Order together with PCB toggle ON.
+If you wish to implement the SMT parts yourself, toggle the "Order together with PCB" in the stencil section to ON.
 Check for the BOM file for the actual components used.
 Search on [LCSC](https://www.lcsc.com/) with LCSC part number to figure out what parts are used.